Counseling Degrees & Licenses in California

 The program’s 60-credit curriculum includes courses such as clinical psychopathology and diagnosis; foundations of crisis and trauma counseling; foundations of addiction counseling; foundations and contextual dimensions of mental health counseling; foundations of marriage and family therapy; foundations of play therapy; theories of counseling; and methods and practice of research and evaluation.

-The university also offers a master of arts in education program in school counseling that consists of 48 credits.
+The university also offers a master of arts in education program in school counseling that consists of 48 credits and 800 hours of field experience.
 This program is offered online and in a blended format.
+The program meets PPS requirements to authorize service as a school counselor in California.

 - Location: Irvine, CA